ewradcliffe/restaurant-booking-system/README.md

 To create a new app navigate to the dashboard, click on the 'New' button and click 'Create new app' from the dropdown.
 Give the app a name, select your region and click create app.
 Please note that app names need to be unique to the platform as a whole.
 Heroku will not accept spaces as characters.
 You will need to use hyphens.

-To link the database to Heroku navigate to the 'Settings' tab and click 'Reveal Config Vars' You will need to add a key of DATABASE_URL and a value of either the PostgreSQL database linked in settings (if linking to this project), or your own database.
+To link an API to Heroku, navigate to the 'Settings' tab and click 'Reveal Config Vars' You will need to add a key of DATABASE_URL and a value of either the PostgreSQL database linked in settings (if linking to this project), or your own database.
 You will also need to add SECRET_KEY as a key and the value of the secret key found in env.py

 Navigate to the 'Deployment' tab.
 You will have the option to set up automatic deployment so the app is automatically updated with any changes pushed to github.